 AT&T’s Unified Communications Service (UCS) integrates the features and functions of a business telephone with communications functions of desktop computers, laptops, tablets, and mobile devices.
 The unified communications interface is a highly configurable set of interconnected communication tools, that will support mission processes, allow federal workers to stay in contact, make collaboration quick and effective, provide and share information more freely, extend the reach of works locations, and allow workers to stay digitally connected when mobile.

 Managed Trusted Internet Protocol Service

-AT&T Managed Trusted Internet Protocol Service (MTIPS) provides a robust, highly secure and TIC 2.0-compliant means to access the Internet and other external networks.
-MTIPS provides agencies with state-of-the-art security services leveraging Security Operations Analysis Center (SOAC), Security Operations Management Center (SOMC) and Threat Management System (TMS) services.
-The MTIPS solution is based on a dual-rail architecture within each TIC portal.
-Agencies benefit from increased availability, reliability and enhanced performance since traffic is not re-routed to the disaster recovery TIC portal during a single component failure or during routine system upgrade operations.
+AT&T’s Managed Trusted Internet Protocol Service (MTIPS) solution provides a robust, highly secure, and TIC 2.0-compliant means to access the Internet and other external networks.
+MTIPS provides agencies with state-of-the-art security services leveraging Security Operations Analysis Center (SOAC), Security Operations Management Center (SOMC), and Threat Management System (TMS) services.
+The foundation of the MTIPS solution is based on a dual-rail architecture within each TIC Portal.
+Agencies benefit from increased availability, reliability, and enhanced performance since traffic is not rerouted to the disaster recovery TIC Portal during a single component failure or during routine system upgrade operations.

 Managed Security Service

 AT&T Managed Security Service (MSS) offers a state of the art, sophisticated suite of security tools that help agencies maintain continuity of operations, and achieve mission progress and goals.
 Operating one of the largest networks in the world, AT&T applies its internal operational techniques to protect agency networks.
 The engineers of AT&T Labs have made significant contributions developing security services that answer the need to address a defense in depth architecture - from the information level through the network level.